jacobgorm/mindcastle.io/README.md

 * uuid-dev
 * libssl-dev

-And to run well you should have the "haveged" entropy gathering service installed and running.
+And to run well you should have an entropy gathering service like rng-tools or haveged installed and running.

 Then you can build with: